 At the ArcGIS Ideas

 The resources in the earth's crust require sophisticated technology to discover, extract, and manage.
-Since mining is inherently spatial, requiring accurate knowledge of areas of the earth's surface and subsurface, geospatial technology is best suited to intelligently oversee all phases of the mine operation.
+Since mining is inherently spatial, requiring accurate knowledge of the earth's surface and subsurface, geospatial technology is well suited to assist in many phases of the mining company's operation.

 GIS gives mining companies the tools they need to operate mines responsibly and at optimum efficiency.
 It is a comprehensive, interoperable technology specifically designed to compile, process, display, analyze, and archive volumes of interdisciplinary data.